 Of course, these tips can be applied to photographing any animals but your experience of trekking to and spending time with the small population of Mountain Gorillas on this planet is one you want to get right.
 I hope you found my tips helpful and we’d love to see some of your wildlife photos in the comments below.

-More on Rwanda:
+More on Africa:

 - Preparation Guide for Gorilla Trekking in Africa